Spudos/Pure-Drive-Fitness/readme.md

 ### 4.2 Navigation

-The nav function must exist on all pages and be fully responsive
+The navigation function must exist on all pages and be fully responsive

 It will be identical on each page and will be shown as a 'hamburger' menu